There are two primary ways in which a plain text can be modified to obtain cipher text: Substitution Technique and Transposition Technique.

 In the case of Transposition:

-- Just as there are characteristic letter frequencies, there are also characteristic patterns of pairs of adjacent letters, called digrams (groups of 2 letter) and trigrams (groups of 3 letters).
+Just as there are characteristic letter frequencies, there are also characteristic patterns of pairs of adjacent letters, called diagrams (groups of 2 letters) and trigrams (groups of 3 letters).
 The frequency of appearance of letter groups can be used to match up plaintext letters that have been separated in a ciphertext.